Education

 How do I manage cash flow better in my business?

-Create a cash flow statement, separate business and personal accounts, and use lines of credit, business savings accounts, or business credit cards.
-Automating invoicing and accounts receivable improves cash flow.
+Create a cash flow statement, maintain separate business and personal accounts, and consider using tools such as lines of credit, business savings accounts, or business credit cards when appropriate.
+Automating invoicing and accounts receivable can help support more consistent cash-flow management.

 How much should I pay myself as a business owner?